Riminder/hrflow-connectors/CONTRIBUTING.md

     ```
 - We use pytest in the terminal to run tests:
         `pytest -s tests\path_to_scripts_i_want_to_test`

+- Write a # TODO comment for features that aren't implemented and that you think would improve performance and quality so that other contributors may be aware of them and may have solutions to them.

 - For connectors, we recommend getting inspired from other [connectors](https://github.com/Riminder/hrflow-connectors/tree/master/src/hrflow_connectors/connectors) and [tests](https://github.com/Riminder/hrflow-connectors/tree/master/tests) as it won't differ too much unless you propose a more optimal and elegant alternative.

 - Always keep in mind that we don't want the code to use too much memory, so make sure if needed to use itertools and iterators in general to avoid huge memory consumption.